How To Use a Pottery Kiln at Home – 13 Tips To Remember

 However, make sure the kiln is off, and remove the plug if you can before you start vacuuming.

 Moreover, the kiln’s lid is the part that requires more maintenance.
 When the kiln runs, its top expands during the heating phase and contracts during the cooling phase.
-This expansion and contraction can slack its band clamps, so you should tighten these clamps occasionally to avoid any problems.
+This expansion and contraction can loosen its band clamps, so you should tighten them occasionally to avoid any problems.

-You should also check your plug and socket box from time to time to see if there’s discoloration or overheating.
-Moreover, you should change your plug if you notice any damage to the insulation of the wire.
-The damaged insulation can expose the inner copper wire and give you an electric shock if you touch it.
+You should also check your plug and socket box from time to time for signs of discoloration or overheating.
+Moreover, you should replace your plug if you notice any damage to the wire’s insulation.
+Damaged insulation can expose the inner copper wire, which can give you an electric shock if you touch it.

 13. Safety Tips to Keep in Mind When Using a Kiln